mohit-cloud/core/projects/papers/JOSS/paper.md

 ```

 Other examples and use cases can be found in our HowTo functions that we provide to the community as a reference.

-# Citations

-# Figures

-Figures can be included like this:

 # Acknowledgements